 We’ve had a good experience on iOS 14.6, but some iPhone XR users are running into bugs and performance issues.

 The current list of problems includes some of the usual suspects: abnormal battery drain, crashes, connectivity issues, issues with Widgets, UI lag, Wi-Fi problems, issues with first and third-party apps, issues with Face ID, and Exchange issues.
 That’s just a taste.

-If you move your iPhone XR to iOS 14.4, and you don’t like the performance, note that you can no longer downgrade your phone’s software.
+If you move your iPhone XR to iOS 14.6, and you don’t like the performance, you can try downgrading your phone’s software.

-Apple has stopped signing on iOS 14.3 which means you can’t drop your iPhone XR’s software back in an attempt to improve its performance.
+Apple is currently signing on iOS 14.5.1 which means you can drop your iPhone XR’s software back in an attempt to improve its performance.

-You can’t downgrade to anything older than iOS 14.3 either.
-That means those of you having a good experience on iOS 14.3 and below should approach iOS 14.4 with caution.
-Once you make the move, there’s no going back.
+You can’t downgrade to anything older than iOS 14.5.1.
+This means those of you having a good experience on iOS 14.5 and below should approach iOS 14.6 with caution.
+Once you make the move, there’s no getting back.

 If you’re unfamiliar with the downgrade process, take a look at our guide.